-- 2) Sale of oil and gas leases are normally held once each quarter (March, June, September, and December).
+- A person wishing to lease state lands for oil and gas operations must submit an application on forms available from the Montana Department of Natural Resources and Conservation (DNRC) offices or online at http://dnrc.mt.gov/divisions/board-of-oil-and-gas-conservation/forms. - Sale of oil and gas leases are normally held once each quarter (March, June, September, and December).
 Notice of each sale is published in a publication of general circulation in Montana and at least twice in a publication of general circulation in each county where a tract is nominated for sale.
-Notice is also posted on the DNRC, Minerals Management Bureau website and mailed to an interested persons mailing list. - 3) The sale of each lease takes place through competitive oral bidding.
+Notice is also posted on the DNRC, Minerals Management Bureau website and mailed to an interested persons mailing list. - 3) The sale of each lease takes place through competitive bidding.
 The successful applicant is required to pay the first year's rental for the lease within 10 days following the lease sale. - 4) The primary term of an oil and gas lease is generally five to 10 years.
 An oil and gas lease issued on state lands may not exceed 640 acres with the exception that any section surveyed by the United States containing more than 640 acres may be included under one lease.
 Leased lands must be generally compact and contiguous. - 5) Owners of state oil and gas leases may enter into agreements with others for drilling and other operations.
 Pooling agreements are also possible.
-The Board may approve assignment of oil and gas leases to qualified assignees. - 6) The owner or operator of an oil or gas well on state-owned land must notify the DNRC in advance of any operations. - 7) The lessee is required to submit a plan for the location of all facilities to the surface owner or lessee and is required to consult with the surface owner or lessee regarding reasonable location of access roads. - 8) Oil and gas operations on state lands are subject to other applicable state regulatory authorities (see OIL and GAS, p.
-139). - Statute: 77-3-404, 77-3-405, 77-3-411, 77-3-421, 77-3-429, 77-3-430, and 77-3-438, MCA - Rule: ARM 36.25.203, 36.25.205, 36.25.206, 36.25.216, and 36.25.217
+The Board may approve assignment of oil and gas leases to qualified assignees. - The owner or operator of an oil or gas well on state-owned land must notify the DNRC in advance of any operations. - 7) The lessee is required to submit a plan for the location of all facilities to the surface owner or lessee and is required to consult with the surface owner or lessee regarding reasonable location of access roads. - 8) Oil and gas operations on state lands are subject to other applicable state regulatory authorities (see OIL and GAS, p.
+140).

+Statute: 77-3-404, 77-3-405, 77-3-411, 77-3-421, 77-3-429, 77-3-430, and 77-3-438, MCA

+Rule: ARM 36.25.203, 36.25.205, 36.25.206, 36.25.216, and 36.25.217